From the playground to the artist’s studio

 Children and young people are creative and want to make things.
 For this to happen, their creativity needs to be nurtured, ideally in the place where they spend most of their time – namely in school.

-So the Crespo Foundation thought why not simply bring art and culture directly to children in the playground?
-Together with the Hessian Ministry of Education and Cultural Affairs (HKM) and the Hessian Ministry of Science and the Arts (HMWK), the flying artist’s room was launched in 2018 as a new cultural education programme in schools.
+So the Crespo Foundation thought: Why not simply bring art and culture directly to children in the playground?
+Together with the Hessen Ministry of Education and Cultural Affairs (HKM) and the Hessen Ministry of Science and the Arts (HMWK), the flying artist’s room was launched in 2018 as a new cultural education programme in schools.

-In the course of its collaboration with an artist lasting for at least one year, the school can develop teaching models and change structures so that artistic practice and aesthetic experiences are embedded in everyday life at school, even after the flying artist’s room takes off for another school.
+In the course of its collaboration with an artist for a period of two years, the school can develop teaching models and change structures so that artistic practice and aesthetic experiences are embedded in everyday life at school, even after the flying artist’s room takes off for another school.

-In addition, a bond of trust can develop between the artist in the flying artist’s room and the students and teachers that gives them the scope to develop their own personality.
+In addition, a bond of trust can develop between the artist in the flying artist’s room and the students and teachers that gives them the scope to express their own personality.

 Overview